ThanradaP/ThanradaP/README.md

 ### Hi there 👋
 🔭 I’m currently studying in the field of health data science.

+#### For more about me:
+Data science students who able to use (data) statistics and machine learning for findind complex data platterns that drive meaningful impact on healthcare.
+I am always happy to learn new things, and I would like to use the knowledge I have accumulated to benefit the organization in some way.

 <!--
 **ThanradaP/ThanradaP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.